rohan-kekatpure/latex2wordpress/README.md

-### latex2wordpress: Convert your LaTeX documents for copy-pasting into Wordpress
+### latex2wordpress: Make your LaTeX docs Wordpress-ready

 Posting LaTeX content to Wordpress is a hassle.
 Even with existing (January 2015) LaTeX support on Wordpress, LaTeX content needs to be hand-modified to conform to Wordpress format.
 Additionally